ABOUT BRANDON BROWN

 Brandonbilt Motorsports is a small race team from Fredericksburg, VA.
 Brandon, what is your toughest challenge?

-“My toughest challenge has been learning the aerodynamics and effects of down force when racing a truck this heavy in traffic”
+“My toughest challenge has been learning the aerodynamics and effects of down force when racing a car in a pack going upwards of 190 mph.”

 What advice do you have for an upcoming driver?